Resident Parking Permits

 - A resident could park for free on Lynx Street from 10 a.m. to 12 p.m., but if they park again after 1 p.m.
 (3 hours after the start of the first parking session that day), the resident would need to either park for free in one of the free spaces in the parkade or pay to park in a paid space downtown.

 - A resident from Spray Avenue could park outside a residence on Muskrat Street all day, if their vehicle is registered with a permit.

 - A visitor from Calgary could only:

 - park in free parking lots on Bow Avenue, the Train Station, or the Bear Street Parkade upper floors

 - pay to park in the paid zone

 Other streets for resident permits

 The zone designated for “restricted” parking for residents was determined by addressing the main problem of visitor and commuter “spill-over” to avoid pay parking in the downtown core.
 There are other challenges to parking congestion in residential streets that this program does not solve.
 Free and unlimited parking permits for residents on these “restricted” streets does not provide an incentive for residents to use their driveways or garages.
-Data shows there are more than 1,000 unused private stalls in the downtown area.
-However, the majority of feedback in the consultation recommended not fee and no cap on the number of permits per residence.
+Data shows there are up to 1,000 unused private stalls in the downtown area.
+However, the majority of feedback in the consultation recommended no fee and no cap on the number of permits per residence.

 In addition, some hotels in the periphery of downtown have guests who choose to park on the street rather than a parkade.
 Some areas are affected by visitors to other attractions outside the downtown core.
 Some residential streets are affected by nearby construction.
 The parking plan will not solve all these issues, but as the program is implemented the Town will review the performance of the program and consider amendments.
 For example, other jurisdictions have processes for the majority of residents on a street or neighbourhood to request to Council make their area a “restricted” residential street.